-Even though customer satisfaction has become the top priority for businesses, there are times when they need to stimulate demand and increase sales of their products for short-run.
+Even though customer satisfaction has become the top priority for businesses, there are times when they need to stimulate demand and increase sales of their products in the short-run.
 This is where sales promotion comes into play.

 Sales promotion is a part of the promotional mix where the business uses many short-term customer-oriented strategies to stimulate the demand for its product by making it look more attractive and/or worthy.